Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 There was nowhere safe on this whole wretched planet anyway.
 So they may as well stay close to the only thing they knew of that might give the Hunters any kind of pause.

-In the end---barely---Gorg had been persuaded to stay, and the rest of the herd had unified behind that course.
+In the end - barely - Gorg had been persuaded to stay, and the rest of the herd had unified behind that course.
 They moved a respectable distance from the canyons and set about doing what they could to meet their needs.
 They managed to drop a few trees, construct some rough shelter, even tilled a small patch to start growing the best of the local plants.
 Most everything was edible, though the grass was tough and bitter and the local trees had needles rather than leaves...though at least the needles added a pleasant heady spice to a salad or stew.

 There was no sign of the Humans, but just knowing they were around made Gorg feel better.
 As the days trickled past, they settled into a rhythm and it almost became possible to forget that, on this planet, the Hunters were master and god.
 They worked hard, managed to turn their rough shelter into a kind of hall or barn, set up soft bedding and a proper stockpile.
 They began, in short, to *live* rather than merely be present.